-Mrs Dale's Diary was the first proper BBC radio serial.
+Mrs Dale's Diary was one of the earliest BBC radio soap serials.
 It was first broadcast in 1948 on the BBC Light Programme, later carried on Radio 2.

-The programme, transmitted each weekday afternoon with a repeat next morning, revolved around a doctor's wife called Mary Dale and her husband Jim.
+The programme, transmitted each weekday afternoon with a repeat next morning, covered the events in the life of Mary Dale - the wife of Jim, a doctor.
 Mrs Dale, over a cascading harp began each edition with a monologue, as if writing a new page in the diary of her life.
 That device made for both speedy story progression; and ample ammunition for satire.

 By 1962, as worries grew about it becoming a little dated, the serial was renamed simply 'The Dales'.
 It did touch increasingly on more controversial subjects.
 Long before Eastenders on TV - this was said to be the first mainstream drama where a gay character was portrayed sympathetically.